kamaths/kamaths.github.io/posts/tech/index.md

 ---
 layout: tech-index
 title: All Tech Posts
-excerpt: "A List of Posts"
+excerpt: "A List of Tech Posts"
 ---